lankydan/lankydanblog-jamstack/content/blog/2019/corda-responder-validation/index.md

 });
 ```

-It's a bit more of a pain to use compared to Kotlin, but you might to prefer to use it instead of other Java validation techniques.
+It's a bit more of a pain to use compared to Kotlin, but you might prefer to use it instead of other Java validation techniques.

 ## Suggestions on what to validate

 The following ideas are things that I think would be good to include.
-If I was writing a production ready CorDapp I might have some additional suggestions.
+If I was writing a production-ready CorDapp, I might have some additional suggestions.
 For now, these are areas I think are important (some of these I touched on earlier):

 - __Identity__
   - Is the transaction important to my business?
 Check that you are actually involved in this transaction in a meaningful way.
 For some scenarios, an organisation might be observing all transactions.
 Validation should change to accommodate this.
   - What is my role in this transaction?
-You should validate that your business is participating in the transaction with role that you expect.
-For example, buyer or seller.
+You should validate that your business is participating in the transaction with the role that you expect.
+For example, a buyer or seller.
 Based on this, follow on validation should be included.
 Identity cannot be checked from within a contract (no access to `ourIdentity`), so it must be done inside of a flow.
 - __Existing states__
   - Is this _unique_ field actually unique compared to the states in my vault?
 It might be unique for the party proposing the transaction, it might not be for any of its peers though.
 The contents of a node's vault cannot be accessed from within a contract.
 Therefore all validation that includes a vault query must be done from within a flow.
 - __Business logic__